-Unexcused absences from class are considered truancies.
-However, students can make up work missed with academic credit granted.
-A teacher may request that the classwork be made up, but no credit will be granted.
-An absence, without a parent phone call (within 24 hours), will be considered a truancy.
+An absence, without a parent phone call (within 24 hours), is considered a truancy.
 Students are responsible for verifying attendance for tardiness to each class period.
-Failure to do so on time will result in detentions.
+Failure to do so on time will result in disciplinary action.
+If a student is absent from school 3 consecutive school days without parent contact, the proper authorities will be called to provide a wellness check.